 During the course of this review we will conduct an in-depth examination of the company’s compliance with the regulations related to the above factors.
 Information, documentation, policies, and programs will be reviewed to determine if there are any violations of the Federal Motor Carrier Safety Regulations as outlined in the 6 factors above.
 Any violations found will then be identified as either being “Acute” or “Critical” to the safe operation of our company’s operations.

-Acute Regulations – are those regulations where non-compliance is considered so severe as to require immediate corrective action by the company regardless of the overall or current safety performance of the company.
+Acute Regulations – Are those regulations where non-compliance is considered so severe as to require immediate corrective action by the company regardless of the overall or current safety performance of the company.

-Critical Regulations – are those where noncompliance relates to management and/or operational controls.
+Critical Regulations – Are those where noncompliance relates to management and/or operational controls.
 Non-compliance with critical regulations is an indication of breakdowns in our management controls.
 However, in order to be found in non-compliance with a critical regulation, a pattern of non-compliance must be discovered.
 A pattern is defined as being more than one violation.
-When a number of documents are reviewed, the number of violations required to meet a pattern is equal to at least 10percent of those examined.
+When a number of documents are reviewed, the number of violations required to meet a pattern is equal to at least 10% of those examined.